wso2-attic/ballerina-integrator/examples/guides/messaging/reliable-delivery/README.md

 ### Developing message storing service

-This service will accept any incoming HTTP message and store it in *messageStore* defined.
+This service will accept any incoming HTTP message and store it in the previously defined *messageStore*.
 Note the following when configuring message store client.

 1. `MessageStoreConfiguration` is specified with required Message Broker detail when creating message store client.